abuiles/ember-101/manuscript/computed-properties-and-observers.md

 the state of an article:

-{title="app/controllers/articles/index.js", lang="JavaScript"}
+{title="app/controllers/loans/index.js", lang="JavaScript"}
 ~~~~~~~~
 import Ember from 'ember';

 export default Ember.Controller.extend({
   contentDidChange: Ember.observer('model.[]', function() {
-    console.log('Called when we add or removed an article.');
+    console.log('Called when we add or removed a loan.');
   }),
-  stateDidChange: Ember.observer('model.@each.state', function() {
+  stateDidChange: Ember.observer('model.@each.returned, function() {
     console.log('Called when the state property change for any of the articles.');
   })
 });
 ~~~~~~~~

-If we visit any of our friends' profiles and change the state for any article or add a new one, we'll see the relevant messages in the browser's console.
+If we visit any of our friends' profiles and change the state for any loan or add a new one, we'll see the relevant messages in the browser's console.